ZiweiWang19563/proposal/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-The member I collaborate with is Hau Chak Kai
+The member I collaborate with is Chak Kai Hau.

 ## Do you have any questions of your own?